asetbppkad/aset.github.io/readme.txt

-Thank you for using our template!
+Thank you for visiting our website!

-For more awesome templates please visit https://colorlib.com/wp/templates/
+For more information please visit wa.me/6281913333320

 Copyright information for the template can't be altered/removed unless you purchase a license.
-More information about the license is available here: https://colorlib.com/wp/licence/
+More information about the license is available here: wa.me/6281913333320

 Removing copyright information without the license will result in suspension of your hosting and/or domain name(s).